losttype/blog.losttype.com/src/2011-10-03-introducing-ribbon-the-ribbon-specimen-book.md

 **LT: What was the logic behind the pricing?**

-DG: We did not want to mess with the &#8216;pay what you want’ model of the site, but obviously needed to cover the cost of production and shipping.
+DG: We did not want to mess with the _pay what you want_ model of the site, but obviously needed to cover the cost of production and shipping.
 So this sort of kickstarter-like reward system seemed like a good way to achieve that.
 You can still get the face for any price you desire but if you chip in $30 you get the book sent to you, shipping is on us.

 **LT: The book is a collaborative piece with many designers contributing spreads.
 Why did you go this route as apposed to designing the whole thing yourself?**